reinhardbuyabo/kotlin-inventory-app/README.md

 ## Creating a Database Instance
 - companion object, which allows access to the methods to create or get the database and uses the class name as the qualifier.
 - Refer to docs

+## Implementing The Repository
+- ItemsRepository and Offline ItemsRepository.
+- Implement AppContainer Class.
+- Refer to docs.
+-